Busch captures 52nd career Cup victory with Phoenix win

 Aric Almirola of Stewart-Haas Racing and Hamlin rounded out the top five.

 To get the victory, Busch had to track down Blaney of Team Penske — who led 95 laps — over the final 50 laps.
-He made the pass for the lead with 16 laps to go and then drove to the victory.
+He made the pass for the lead with 16 laps to go, adeptly managed his depleted fuel cell and then drove to the victory.

+“You’ve got to race hard first, and then you got to worry about fuel afterwards,” he said of the final laps.
+“Once I got to Blaney, I was able to kind of save a little bit and try to take care of my tires for the rest of the traffic I had to get through.”

 At the end, Truex had moved past Blaney into second place and finished 1.2-seconds back.